spatie/laravel-model-cleanup/README.md

 This package will clean up unneeded records for your Eloquent models.

-The only thing you have to do is implement the `GetsCleanedUp`-interface.
+The only things you have to do is let your models implement the `GetsCleanedUp`-interface and scheduled a command that performs the cleanup.

-Here's a quick example:
+Here's a quick example of a model that implements `GetsCleanedUp`:

 ``` php
 use Spatie\ModelCleanup\GetsCleanedUp;